onefoursix/streamsets-old-jobs-cleanup/README.md

 <code>$ python3 delete-old-jobs.py /Users/mark/old-jobs/old_jobs.json > /Users/mark/deleted-jobs.log</code>

-A good test to perform at this point is to manually edit an <code>old_jobs.json</code> input file so there are only a couple of Jobs listed, and to run the script and confirm that those Jobs were correctly deleted.
+A good test to perform at this point is to manually edit an <code>old_jobs.json</code> input file so there are only a couple of Jobs listed, run the script, and confir those Jobs are correctly deleted.

 Example Run: